jdmdigital/JDM-Native-Lazy-Loading/readme.txt

 There are no added CSS.
 There is no JS included in the plugin.
 It just works in browsers that support the new `loading` image attribute.

+== Installation ==

+1. Upload `JDM-Native-Lazy-Loading` to the `/wp-content/plugins/` directory or add it from the WordPress repo
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Fine-Tune from the settings page at Settings >> Native Lazy Loading
+1. Marvel at its simplicity.

 == Frequently Asked Questions ==
 = Does this add any JS? =
 Nope.
 If you're using another JS-based lazy loader, that'll just keep working as it did.
 If the browser doesn't support the `loading` attribute, it'll just ignore it and process per usual.